Blue chip hacking scandal: Firms involved

 The individual companies have not been told by SOCA that they have been identified.
 The largest sector identified are law firms, twenty two appear on the list.
 SOCA and the Metropolitan Police are not alleging that the individuals or companies on the list have or may have committed criminal offences.
 In addition, the Metropolitan Police is checking the list against its own current investigation, they will inform the select committee when their investigation is complete.

 There is an additional list of 200 names held by the Metropolitan Police.
-Graham Freeman, a hacker who was jailed as a result of SOCA's Operation Milipede said that 80 per cent of his clients were blue-chip companies and high-profile individuals, with the rest connected to the media.
+Graham Freeman, a hacker who was jailed as a result of SOCA's Operation Millipede said that 80 per cent of his clients were blue-chip companies and high-profile individuals, with the rest connected to the media.
 Freeman said that SOCA's list was a "Pandoras box", which could lead to the imprisonment of dozens of bankers, lawyers and boardroom executives.